mathjax/MathJax-demos-node/speech/README.md

 The main steps needed for this are to:

 1. Load the `a11y/semantic-enrich` extension,
-2. Configure extension to generate deep or shallow speech strings, and
+2. Configure the extension to generate deep or shallow speech strings, and
 3. Add a custom `renderAction` to the math document that removes all non-speech attributes added by the enrichment process.

 Most of the examples in this directory use the MathJax [components approach](../component) to accomplish this, but the `mml2svg` example uses the [direct approach](../direct) in order to illustrate that as well.

-## Component-Base Example
+## Component-Based Example

 We use the [`tex2chtml`](tex2chtml) code as an example.
 The key pieces are the following lines from the configuration:

 ```
     loader: {
         paths: {
-          sre: 'mathjax3/mathjax3/a11y/sre-node'
+          sre: 'mathjax-full/es5/a11y/sre-node'
         },
         load: ['adaptors/liteDOM', 'a11y/semantic-enrich']
     },